 Guest Houses (also called Rest Houses) are located throughout Cameroon and are critical for housing visiting doctors, missionaries, and other skilled volunteers.
 Over 350 volunteers a year use the CBC Guest Houses.
-A wide-variety of items can be purchased or donated for use in these guesthouses.
+CBC staff attending training workshops and conferences also stay in the Guest Houses.
+A wide variety of items can be purchased or donated for use in these guesthouses.